-With more than three decades of criminal defense experience, Benji Waxman focuses exclusively on federal and state appeals, post-conviction remedies, trial court motion practice, and developing legal strategy for criminal cases.
-He has also worked extensively vacating criminal convictions to eliminate immigration consequences, as well as lectured across the state on how to vacate such convictions.
+With more than three decades of criminal defense experience, Benjamin “Benji” Waxman focuses exclusively on federal and state appeals, post-conviction remedies, trial court motion practice, and developing legal strategies for criminal cases.
+He has also worked extensively vacating criminal convictions to eliminate immigration consequences and lectured across the state on vacating such convictions.

 A certified Criminal Appellate Specialist by the Florida Bar since 1990, Benji is a resourceful, proven advocate who understands how to serve as a trusted advisor at the most difficult time of his client’s life.
 As the chances of success are small at the post-conviction phase, Benji is valued for his absolute honest assessment of a potential client’s case and the chances for relief and maximizing that opportunity.

-Among other death penalty cases, Benji defended a Spanish national on death row for more than a decade in post-conviction proceedings until he got his conviction and death sentence vacated, and ultimately helped defeat the death penalty following a three and one-half month trial.
-The case and Benji’s representation are represented in a documentary to be released in 2019, and already serves as the storyline for a fictional television program in Spain.
+Among other death penalty cases, Benji defended a Spanish national on death row for more than a decade in post-conviction proceedings until he got his conviction and death sentence vacated.
+He ultimately helped defeat the death penalty following a three and one-half month trial.
+The case and Benji’s representation are represented in a documentary to be released in 2019 and already serve as the storyline for a fictional television program in Spain.

 Benji thrives under the challenge and pressure associated with post-conviction counsel.
 He cares deeply about his client’s fate and seeks to alleviate their burden even in the most difficult circumstances.
-In return, Benji’s clients value that he takes the time to understand the emotional drivers underlying their predicament, and goes to any length to secure their freedom or lesson the punishment.
+In return, Benji’s clients value that he takes the time to understand the emotional drivers underlying their predicament and goes to any length to secure their freedom or lessen the punishment.

 Before joining the firm, Benji maintained a solo practice for several years.
-Prior to that, he was a member for three decades, and partner for more than two decades, with the former Miami criminal defense firm, Robbins, Tunkey, Ross, Amsel, Raben & Waxman, P.A.
+Prior to that, he was a member for three decades and partner for more than two decades with the former Miami criminal defense firm, Robbins, Turkey, Ross, Amsel, Raben & Waxman, P.A.